 Contact between your body and your partner's body should not harm the ostomy.
+The ostomy will not have a bad odor if it is tightly sealed.
 To feel more secure, ask your ostomy nurse for a special wrap that may help protect your ostomy.

 An ostomy should not keep you from being active.
-People with ostomies run long distance, lift weights, ski, swim, and play most other sports.
+People with ostomies:

-Ask your doctor which sports you can take part in once you get your strength back, especially before you do heavy lifting or play contact sports, such as football.
+Ask your provider which sports you can take part in once you get your strength back.

-Many doctors do not recommend contact sports because of possible injury to the stoma from a severe blow, or because the pouch may slip.
-But special protection can prevent these problems.
+Many providers do not recommend contact sports because of possible injury to the stoma from a severe blow, or because the pouch may slip, but special protection can prevent these problems.